iBug/iBug-source/_posts/2022/2022-05-25-programming-24-game.md

 The [24 game][wp] is a classic math game where players try to arrange 4 integers into 24 using basic arithmetics (addition, subtraction, multiplication and division).
 Thanks to its popularity, it’s now also a common intermediate-level programming practice.

 Getting a program that determines whether a set of 4 numbers is solvable is easy, as there are only as many possible combinations as 4 numbers can form.
-Even a simple brute-force search
+Even a simple brute-force search won't take long to determine the solution.
+So I will go through the search algorithm and see how much improvement can be made.

 ## Searching for answers {#searching}